shaunthecomputerscientist/shaunthecomputerscientist/README.md

-# Hi there, I'm Shaunak Roy! 👋
+# Hi there, I'm Shaunak 👋

 I'm passionate about mathematics and statistics, and I love diving deep into computer science.
 My particular interests lie in data science and ML.